Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

 - If you have used the question/scale before, consider keeping the variable name the same across projects.
 This can be very useful if you ever want to combine data across projects.
 - Be consistent with delimiters and capitalization.
 Follow an existing naming convention.
 Most programming languages are case sensitive so consider this when choosing a convention that is feasible for your workflow.
   - Snake case (scale_sum) – preferred method for variable names
+    - While pascal case and camel case are also options, the use of underscores helps more clearly delineate relevant pieces of metadata in your variable names
   - Kebab case (scale-sum) – don’t use for variable names
   - Train case (Scale-Sum) – don’t use for variable names
+- If a variable includes a "select all" option, start all associated variables with the same prefix (`cert_elem`, `cert_secondary`, `cert_leader`, `cert_other`).
+Again this allows you to easily see grouped items, as well as easily programatically manipulate those items as needed.
 - Consider denoting reverse coding in the variable name to reduce confusion (`anx1_r`)
 - Choose abbreviations and standard phrases to use across all variables.
 Using controlled vocabularies improves interpretation and also makes data exploration and manipulation easier [@riederer_column_2020].
   - mean = mean
   - scaled score = ss
   - percentile rank = pr
-- Include an indication of the measure in the variable name (for example as a prefix) so you always know what instrument the item came from.
+- Include an indication of the instrument in the variable name.
 This can also help with the unique variable name requirement above.
+  - t = teacher self-report
   - s = student self-report
+  - tr = teacher rating of student
-  - t = teach report on students
+  - d = district student records
-  - `s_anx1`, `t_conf2`
+  - `t_conf1`, `s_anx2`, `tr_relate4`, `d_gender`

 **Example variable naming style guide**

     1. Use snake case
     2. Keep names under 32 characters
     3. Use meaningful variable names
+    4. Use unique variable names within and across data sources
-    4. If part of a scale, use scale abbreviation plus item number from the scale (not order number)
+    5. If part of a scale, use scale abbreviation plus item number from the scale
-    5. Include an indication of the measure as a prefix in the variable name
+    6. Include an indication of the instrument as a prefix in the variable name
-      - student self-report survey = s_
+      - student self-report = s_
-      - teacher self-report survey = t_
+      - teacher self-report = t_
+      - parent report on students = p_
-      - district student level data = d_
+      - district student records = d_
-    6. Denote reverse coded variables using suffix `_r`
+    7. Denote reverse coded variables using suffix `_r`

 **Example variable names created using a style guide**